This is a story of Mahatma Gandhi.

 This poor old lady gave away the only coin she possessed.
 She did not even have proper clothes and could not even afford good food.
 Yet she gave everything she had.
 That is why Gandhi regarded the coin as very precious.

-This is a story of cat and mouse.
+This is a story of king dasrath, parent and shravankumar.

 This is a classic story from Akbar Birbal.